 |TBC||End of works|

-Why we need this schemeMytongate junction restricts the flow of traffic along the A63 which can slow people’s journeys.
-This busy road has approximately 54,000 vehicles travelling along it each day.
-Delays at peak times cause problems for a large number of people and businesses.
-The A63 also acts as a barrier between the city centre to the north and the retail and dock areas to the south.
-This means we need to create better connections between the two areas.
+Why we need this schemeMytongate junction restricts the flow of traffic along the A63, slowing journeys.
+This busy road has approximately 47,000 vehicles travelling along it each day.
+Delays at peak times cause problems for people and businesses.
+The A63 acts as a barrier between the city centre to the north and the retail and dock areas to the south.
+We need to create better connections between the two areas.

 The scheme in detailWe plan to create a new junction by lowering the level of the A63 at Mytongate junction.
 Ferensway and Commercial Road would cross the A63 creating a split level junction.
 Between Princes Dock Street and Market Place we propose to widen the eastbound carriageway to 3 lanes.
 We also plan to construct 2 new bridges over the A63: